planetfederal/workshops/workshops/dataconfig/docs/source/raster/optimization.rst

 Multiband imagery
 -----------------

-So far, we have assumed the type of raster data to optimize consists of RGB (color) or pancromatic (monochrome) images, or non-image data, such as a DEM.
+So far, we have assumed the type of raster data to optimize consists of RGB (color), monochrome images, or non-image data, such as a DEM.
 Images with more bands can be also used and that provides an opportunity for further optimization.

-Multispectral images can have a number of bands ranging from four, usually the three corresponding to RGB and a infrared band, to several hundreds.
+Multiband (also known as "multispectral") images can have a number of bands ranging from four, usually the three corresponding to RGB and a infrared band, to several hundreds.
 They cover different regions of the electromagnetic spectrum and rendered using a *false-color* composition.
 To create this composition, three bands are selected and used as RGB components.
 However, the intensity represented in their pixel values does not represent the intensity in the frequencies corresponding to the RGB components.
 With those pixel values, the color of the pixel is computed.

-If we are working with multispectral imagery, but our goal is to serve only true-color or false-color rendered images derived from that imagery through a WCS service, we can retain only those bands required for the color composition.
+If we are working with multispectral imagery, while our goal is to serve only true-color or false-color rendered images derived from that imagery through a WCS service, we can remove those bands not required for the color composition.
 This will result in smaller file sizes, and consequently better performance.

 However, if we're working with all the bands in the multispectral image, understanding how band values are stored can help optimize the performance.
 In the case of a TIFF file, two schemes are supported.